anoduck/statement-of-user-rights/README.md

 > [!NOTE]
 > __Work In Progress:__ I work on this from time to time, cleaning up grammar, rewording sentences, and adding content.
-This something I contemplate on from time to time, it is a proof of concept for a new type of social contract.
+This something I contemplate on from time to time, it is a proof of concept, mere jibber jabber.

 Statement of User Rights
 ========================